Newgrange

 Knowth and Dowth

-Solstice Lottery
+The Solstice Lottery

 Getting There

-Newgrange is about 50km north of Dublin, accessible by car (M1 north then west through Drogheda, signposted).
-Without a car: the Bus Éireann route 100 runs from Dublin Busáras to Drogheda; from Drogheda, a local bus or taxi connects to the visitor centre.
-The journey takes about 1.5-2 hours each way.
-Several Dublin tour operators run day trips combining Newgrange with Knowth and the Hill of Tara for around €35-45 per person — efficient if you don’t have a car.
+Newgrange is about 50km north of Dublin.
+By car: M1 north, then west through Drogheda, signposted from there.
+Without a car, Bus Éireann route 100 runs from Dublin Busáras to Drogheda; from Drogheda a local connection or taxi reaches the visitor centre.
+The full journey takes about 1.5-2 hours each way from Dublin city centre.